Welcome to St Clare's Mental Health and Wellbeing page!

 "Mental health is not just the absence of mental disorder.
 It is defined as a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community" (World Health Organization).

-Miss Coleman (KS1) and Miss Guidon (KS1) are our Mental health and Wellbeing leads at St Clare's.
+Mrs Martin and Mrs Moorcroft are our Mental Health and Wellbeing leads at St Clare's.
 If you have any concerns about a child or yourself, please do not hesitate to contact them via email:

 Useful Links: